Wedding Photography at Morden Park House, Merton

 Q. IS THERE AN OPTION FOR A DRINKS RECEPTION AFTER OUR MARRIAGE CEREMONY?

-A. There is an option for the drinks reception when using the outdoor gazebo for your wedding.
+A. There is an option for the drinks reception when using the outdoor Gazebo for your wedding.
 It is 2 hours from the beginning of your ceremony and includes one or two drinks per person for up to 100 guests.
 They charge for this in addition to your ceremony fee.

-Don’t worry if it rains… Your day will be just as special, and the weather can add a different dimension to your photos.
+Time to go, but don’t worry if it rains… Your day will be just as special, and the weather can add a different dimension to your photos.

 Merton Register Office,